Answers to all your questions

-If you are staying in Lagos, or West of Lagos along our route home (Luz, Burgao, Salema, Vila do Bipo, or Sagres), then we can drop you home after the tour, or someplace within easy walking distance.
+If you are staying in Lagos, then I can drop you home after the tour.

 If you are staying East of Lagos, then I will bring you back to Lagos and you will need to find your own way to get home, by taxi or hired car.

-How do I get to Lagos from Lisbon?
+How do I get to Lagos from Lisbon, or vice-versa?